-- The engine speed will automatically decrease to about 2000 r/min. - The low oil pressure warning indicator will light.
+- The engine speed will automatically decrease to about 2000 r/min. - If equipped with a low oil pressure warning indicator, it will light or blink.

-The buzzer will sound (if equipped on the tiller handle, remote control box, or main switch panel).
+• The buzzer will sound (if equipped on the tiller handle, remote control box, or main switch panel).